Current Developments in Daniels v Canada

-The MNO intervened in the Daniels case and was represented in court by Jean Teillet.
+The MNO intervened in the Daniels case earlier this year and was represented in court by Jean Teillet.
 From Teillet’s persepective the most salient paragraphs in the findings were as follows:

 The respondents’ position with respect to the appeal and cross-appeal is supported by two interveners: the Métis Settlements General Council and the Métis National Council.
 The intervener Gift Lake Métis Settlement asks that both the appeal and the cross-appeal be dismissed.
 The intervener the Manitoba Métis Federation asks that the appeal be dismissed, but that the Judge’s declaration be restated to separate reference to non-status Indians from the declaration.
 It would restate the declaration as follows: “The Court declares that the Métis are included as ‘Indians’ within the meaning of s.
 91(24) of the Constitution Act, 1867.”
 The intervener the Métis Nation of Ontario asks that the appeal be dismissed and that the Court decline to define the Métis other than to say that the individuals included as Métis within section 91(24) are the members of the Métis peoples of Canada.

 For the reasons that follow, I would allow the appeal in part by deleting reference in the declaration to non-status Indians and would restate the declaration as proposed by the Manitoba Métis Federation.
 I would dismiss the cross-appeal, reserving the issue of the costs of the appeal and cross-appeal between the appellants and respondents.